-The Video Review Committee, made up of the NEAFL Operations Manager, Football Services Manager and Technical Services Manager, is appointed on behalf of the AFL to evaluate such reports and consider whether charges may emanate from referrals for video analysis.
+The Video Review Committee, made up of the Football Operations Manager, Chief Executive Officer, Football Services Manager and Technical Services Manager, is appointed on behalf of AFL Queensland to evaluate such reports and consider whether charges may emanate from referrals for video analysis.

-Should the incident under review be considered a breach of the laws and reportable, then a 'notice of particulars of charge' sheet shall be signed by the NEAFL Operations Manager, who will be empowered to notify the charged player(s) of the charge as well as notifying all other parties involved in the incident.
+Should the incident under review be considered a breach of the laws and reportable, then a 'notice of particulars of charge' sheet shall be signed by AFL Queensland administration, which will be empowered to notify the charged player(s) of the club of the charge as well as all other parties involved in the incident.

 A Tribunal shall be convened to hear the charge emanating from the video report detailed in the 'notice of particulars of charge' and should be heard as soon as practicable.
-Conversely a set penalty may be offered should the charged player/official elect the set penalty option.
+Conversely a set penalty may be offered should the player / official wish to take that option.